Opportunities for Current Students

 The Kinesiology Club acquaints students with research and educational developments, promotes professionalism in the Kinesiology field, and provides a resource bank specific to our field, including information about potential employment, as well as professional organization membership and certification.
 Our club promotes social and academic interaction among graduate and undergraduate Kinesiology students and promotes a physically active lifestyle throughout campus and the surrounding community.

 Julia Liljeberg, President

 The purpose of Elevate is to inspire young women at LSU to find a lifestyle that enables them to be the happiest and healthiest versions of themselves.
 This begins by encouraging girls to love themselves for who they are, and then to find a fitness and wellness style that works for them.
 This includes introducing girls to alternative ways to stay fit through unique, fun, and exciting workouts.
-The second goal of our organization is to introduce girls to like minded students looking to try new ways to get fit and stay active.
-We also strive to connect members to information about how to best ensure their personal wellness, (physically and mentally,) and to connect girls to volunteer opportunities within the community, and to causes that matter.
+The second goal of our organization is to introduce girls to like-minded students looking to try new ways to get fit and stay active.
+We also strive to connect members to information about how to best ensure their personal wellness (physical and mentally), and to connect girls to volunteer opportunities within the community, and to causes that matter.
 First and foremost, the betterment and empowerment of our members in every aspect of their lives is our focus and priority.

 Meghan Jackson, Faculty Advisor